You know that pivot table is one of the most important tools to analyze and summarize data.

 - In the end, click OK.

-On the above pivot table, you have applied 3-color formatting to the cells having a monthly amount.
-Using this formatting you can easily analyze which month has more revenue than others.
+On the above pivot table, you have applied 3-color formatting to the cells with monthly amounts.
+Using this formatting, you can easily analyze which month has more revenue than others.

 Related: The Complete Guide to Conditional Formatting in Excel